publiclab/publiclab-archive/notes/stevie/01-24-2020/how-to-test-a-water-sheen-to-tell-if-it-is-bacterial-or-petroleum.md

 ---
-title: How to test a water sheen to tell if it is bacterial or petroleum
+title: 'How to test a water sheen to tell if it is bacterial or petroleum'
 tagnames: water-quality, new, oil-and-gas, activity:water-quality, lon:-90, activity:new, lat:20, oil-and-gas-water-quality, activity:oil-and-gas-water-quality, activity:oil-and-gas, activity:water-quality-oil-and-gas, zoom:4
 author: stevie
 path: /notes/stevie/01-24-2020/how-to-test-a-water-sheen-to-tell-if-it-is-bacterial-or-petroleum.md